-Gateway Tech utilizes Gradpoint courseware, developed by Pearson.
+Gateway Tech utilizes the Edgenuity Learning Management System.
 This program is a web-based program.
-Follow this link to read about this program:

 All students are enrolled into four courses at a time.
 Most of the courses are separated by first semester (A) and second semester (B).
 For example, Algebra IA is the first semester of Algebra I and Algebra IB is the second semester of Algebra I. Students are assigned to the first semester course and then when this is completed, they advance to the second semester course.

 Each course is divided into units, or folders.
 Depending on the subject, each course has from 5-12 units.
 The units include from 3-5 major concepts.
 For students enrolling in courses for credit recovery, each unit begins with a pre-test.
 The pre-test evaluates the student’s knowledge of the concepts covered in the unit.
 The computer then assigns lessons in the areas that the student did not score at least 80% mastery level.
 It is not uncommon for students to “pass out” of one or more lessons based on their knowledge and competency in that area.

 Edgenuity lessons utilize an effective lesson cycle.
 This cycle includes learning objectives, preview vocabulary, direct instruction, guided practice with feedback, independent practice, followed by a quiz/assessment for each lesson.
 Lessons present small chunks of information, either through written texts, interactive diagrams, or embedded videos or links to videos.
 Students may use headphones to listen to the lessons or some choose to just view them without the audio.

 After completion of all assigned lessons in a unit, the student then takes a post-test.
-Grades are derived from post-tests plus the final review test (semester exam.)
+Grades are derived from assignments, journals, essays, post-tests plus the final review test (semester exam.)
 Mastery is set at 80% in all areas.